kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   For more details, check the
   [PersistentVolume deletion protection finalizer](/docs/concepts/storage/persistent-volumes/#persistentvolume-deletion-protection-finalizer) documentation.
-- `HPAContainerMetrics`: Enable the `HorizontalPodAutoscaler` to scale based on metrics from individual containers in target pods.
+- `HPAContainerMetrics`: Enables the `HorizontalPodAutoscaler` to scale based on metrics from individual containers in target pods.
 - `HPAScaleToZero`: Enables setting `minReplicas` to 0 for `HorizontalPodAutoscaler` resources when using custom or external metrics.